Note: this post has now been updated for 18.04 LTS.

 - Sometimes the system freezes in text mode when shutting down and you have to hard reset it.

 - LibreOffice randomly crashes regularly.
 Feb ‘18: I am using a VM with Office 2016 when I need it and will not be tracking this issue further.
+There are so many issues with FOSS office suites that they are barely usable for read-only, let alone editing.

 This section had 3 more issues with VMware 12 and 16.04 LTS.
 VMware 14 and 18.04 LTS both provided big improvements here.